 Like so many things lately, I don’t recall how I pulled things like this off when I worked at the corporation full-time.
 The food was perfect.
 Everything else was pretty okay as well.

 But this year more than ever, I realized what a powerful trigger the holidays were for my husband.
 Some background: His mother died 10 years ago of a prescription opiate overdose.
 His father was killed in January by police after a stand-off (his father was in a schizophrenic crisis).
-His sister lost custody of her son a couple years ago due to her meth addiction, although for now she is sort of stable.
-His grandparents as well as his other aunt have all passed away since his mom died, leaving him with and odd assortment of cousins and uncles that he doesn’t really keep in touch with.
+His sister lost custody of her son a couple years ago due to drug problems, although for now she is sort of stable.
+His grandparents as well as one of his aunts have all passed away since his mom died, leaving him with and odd assortment of cousins and uncles that he doesn’t really keep in touch with.

 So that part sucks, and much of this weekend sucked as a result.
 I try to acknowledge that it is happening, that rather than everyone being against him perhaps he is absorbed into his own depression and vitriol.
 But I get short-tempered and exhausted, and that manifests as, “What the fuck is your problem?” very quickly if the “Can you try to just be nice?” approach doesn’t work.

 So what to do?
 Therapy, I suggested, after a sleepless, teary Saturday night where I only slept in the same room because I didn’t want him to have one more excuse that I only “did things that excluded him” (i.e., shopping near the mall, visiting my mother).
 He doesn’t seem to believe in talking about his feelings (no surprise there) and doesn’t believe therapy works.
 But he would consider it, he said.